 The IoT app store is usually part of a more comprehensive infrastructure.
 This makes it possible for users to create and deploy their IoT products.
-When offered in conjunction with an IoT platform, the IoT app store is there to provide a consistent user experience and alleviate the need to switch between different providers.
+When offered in conjunction with an IoT platform, the IoT app store is there to provide a consistent user experience and alleviate the need to switch between different service providers.
 Again, using the products of a platform’s IoT app store guarantees that these are aligned with a vendor’s platform requirements.
-This contributes to an uninterrupted end-to-end project development.
+This contributes to uninterrupted end-to-end project development.

 App Review and Certification

 All applications that are to become part of the IoT app store need to go through a review process.
 They are to be checked for robustness, security, overall performance, plus adherence to some additional legal aspects such as privacy and permissible content.
-If the supporting platform is open to third-party creators, these should be provided with resources and guidelines to help them navigate through the process, build IoT products that are fully compliant, and go through the vetting process without hassle.
+If the supporting platform is open to third-party creators, these should be provided with IoT resources and guidelines to help them navigate through the process, build IoT products that are fully compliant, and go through the vetting process without hassle.

 Compatibility with User Devices